Credit Manager

 Business plan and financial statements for business loans

-Q9.
-Which document is mandatory for in case of the partnership firm
+Q. Which document is mandatory in the case of a partnership firm?

 Partnership deed is mandatory for a partnership firm